Bill requires financial disclosure by Cash Management Policy Board

 House Bill 56 was voted out of the House Education Committee March 25.

 Bill allows transfer of special military plates to spouses

 The surviving spouse of an owner of a vehicle who qualifies for a special military licence plate will allowed to transfer the plate to a vehicle owned by the spouse if Senate Bill 44 becomes law.

 Introduced March 24 by Sen. Brian Bushweller, D-Central Kent, the bill would apply to the following military license plates: Former Prisoners of War; Veterans with Disabilities; Veterans Formerly Missing-in-action; Delaware National Guard and Reserves; Purple Heart; Recipients of Medals or Commendations for Valor; Retired Military Personnel; Korean War Veterans; Gold Star Lapel Buttons; Operation Iraqi Freedom; Vietnam War veterans; or Operation Enduring Freedom.

-The bill has been assigned to the Senate Highways and Transportation Committee.
+The bill was voted out of the Senate Highways and Transportation Committee April 1.

 Bill requires general election candidates to pay taxes

 A bill introduced March 25 by Rep. Timothy Dukes, R-Laurel, would require all statewide and other candidates that may appear on the general election ballot to disclose whether all their state and federal personal income tax returns are filed and paid, and whether all their property taxes have been paid.